turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 *Choosing groups*

-You may have a specific subset of existing users that will use Spoon Server, in a group or groups native to your directory service.
+You may have a specific subset of existing users that will use Turbo Server, in a group or groups native to your directory service.
 You can choose which groups to synchronize using **Synchronized Items**, selecting the **Groups** option.
 Complete the following steps to use **Synchronized Items**:

 1. Select **Refresh to use the current connection and directory schema settings to scan your directory service.
 Information about discovered group is available via **tooltip popups**.
 For large directories this operation can take several seconds to complete.